Should I worry about losing my job if I file a claim?

 Answer

 In many respects, yes—you are protected.
-There’s a specific provision in the Rhode Island Workers’ Compensation Act called the right to reinstatement, which says that if you’re physically able to return to your job within one year of your injury, and you can demonstrate that ability, your employer is generally required to take you back—even if they previously terminated you.
-This applies in most cases, with a few exceptions, and it’s designed to guard against retaliation by employers who might otherwise try to get rid of injured workers before they recover.
+Rhode Island law includes a specific provision called the right to reinstatement, which states that if you are physically able to return to your job within one year of your injury, and can demonstrate that ability, your employer is generally required to reinstate you—even if they previously terminated you.
+This protection is designed to prevent retaliation by employers who might otherwise try to remove injured workers before they recover.
+Our workman’s compensation attorneys can help you understand how reinstatement works and what steps to take if your employer refuses to comply.
+You can also review our denied claim appeal in RI for a broader perspective on your rights during the claims process.

 Win Your Workers' Comp Case